7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 	- Policy-based -  encrypt and direct packets through IPsec tunnels based on the IPsec policies - configured with the combinations of address prefixes between your on-premises network and the Azure virtual network
 - SKU, Generation (bytes per second), Names, RG, Vnet

+Vnet-To-Vnet requires a Gateway Subnet Azure commends reserving /27 and /28 for each address range of each Vnet.

 Local Network Gateways - to represent the on-premises site that you want to connect to a virtual network `Search -> Local Network Gateways -> + Create`
 - (Advanced) Border Gateway Protocol (BGP) - routability and reachable protocol -  requires - the minimum prefix you need to declare is the host address of your BGP Peer IP address on your VPN device.